lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 _Will PineTime let us read the response from the GATT Characteristic?_

+Surprisingly, no and no!

-No and no. PineTime delivers the response via a __GATT Notification__.
+PineTime delivers the response via a __GATT Notification__.
 (Somewhat similar to Push Notifications on Android and iOS)

-The response is __asynchronous.__ Which is probably good for PineTime because it gives PineTime's Firmware more time to prepare and deliver the response.
+The response is __Asynchronous.__ Which is probably good for PineTime because it gives PineTime's Firmware more time to prepare and deliver the response.
+(Remember: PineTime isn't as powerful as a mobile phone)

 First we subscribe to GATT Notifications like this: [`repositories/device_api_client.dart`](https://github.com/lupyuen/pinetime-companion/blob/bloc/lib/repositories/device_api_client.dart)